mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 immediately be marked as successful and moved to *Past deployments*.

 For this reason, we provide another Artifact that you can use to deploy with at [https://d1b0l86ne08fsf.cloudfront.net/master/vexpress-qemu/vexpress_release_1.mender](https://d1b0l86ne08fsf.cloudfront.net/master/vexpress-qemu/vexpress_release_1.mender).
-Make sure to not mix it with the test Artifact you downloaded above, as they have the same file name.
 This Artifact actually contains the original  of your QEMU virtual device, before you deployed the update above.

-Go to **Software** again and upload with the following fields:
+Go to **Artifacts** again and upload with the following fields:

 * Name: `release1`
 * Description: `My original build`